-As the result of a feasibility study that identified a need for nurse manpower in middle Tennessee, the State Board of Regents made a commitment to support a new baccalaureate school of nursing if federal funding could be obtained.
-Tennessee Technological University received a three-year Special Projects Grant from the Department of Health, Education and Welfare, and the Tennessee Technological University's School of Nursing admitted its first class of students to the junior level nursing, fall 1980.
-The first Bachelor of Science degrees in nursing were awarded June 1982.
+As the result of a feasibility study that identified a need for nurse manpower in middle Tennessee, the State Board of Regents made a commitment to support a new Baccalaureate School of Nursing if federal funding could be obtained.
+Tennessee Technological University received a three-year Special Projects Grant from the Department of Health, Education and Welfare, and the Tennessee Technological University's School of Nursing admitted its first class of students to Upper Division Nursing in Fall 1980.
+The first Bachelor of Science degrees in Nursing were awarded June 1982.

 The Tennessee Board of Nursing initially granted approval to the program in 1980, and the program continues today with full board approval.
 The TTU School of Nursing maintained accreditation by the National League for Nursing Accrediting Commission through 2005, at which time accreditation was pursued with the Commission on Collegiate Nursing Education.
 Initial accreditation was granted for the maximum of five years (2004-2009).
 The School of Nursing went through the accreditation review process in February 2009, and was granted accreditation through December 2019.